vagrod/zara-rust/README.md

   + Injury treatment with appliances (like injections/bandages/splints/etc)
   + Spawning/removing an injury
   + Inverting ("curing") an injury, "invertng back"
+  + Body parts for injuries and treatment with appliances

 - Player status
   + Walking/running/swimming/underwater states that can be used by "side effect monitors" and "disease monitors" to spawn a disease, affect vitals and other parameters